Rajdeep-G/Rajdeep-G.github.io/_pages/experience.md

 # Positions of Responsibility

 ## Techning Assistant (during Mtech)
-Computing Lab (CS9201)  Autumn 2024 under Prof. Niloy Ganguly & Mainack Mondal
+Computing Lab (CS9201)  Autumn 2024 under [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/) & [Mainack Mondal](https://cse.iitkgp.ac.in/~mainack/)

 - Mentored a batch of 80 students along with my 6 other co Teaching Assistants.
+- Major topics: Data Structures, Algorithms, Linear Programming, OS Basics - System Calls, Semaphores, Processes and Threads
+- Provided Tutorials and Practice Questions to them as well as weekly sessions for their doubts.
+- Evaluated their Assignments and Tests.

+Design Lab (CS69202)  Spring 2024 under [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/) & [Mainack Mondal](https://cse.iitkgp.ac.in/~mainack/)

+- Mentored a batch of 80 students along with my 6 other co Teaching Assistants.
+- Major topics: Machine Learning, Deep Learning, SQL, NoSQL and Lex/Yacc.
 - Provided Tutorials and Practice Questions to them as well as weekly sessions for their doubts.
 - Evaluated their Assignments and Tests.